seanoc5/spring-pgvector/README.md

 I am still learning docker/docker-compose, so I am open to suggestions and feedback.
 Note: solr depends on zookeeper, so I have been able to just start solr, and docker-compose will start zookeeper.

 My goal is to just reload the solr image, and the the solr-init.sh script will run again.
-That should naively _(dangerously?)_ re-upload the solr `sanity-check`configset to the container.
+That should naively _(dangerously?)_ re-upload the solr `spring-pgvector`configset to the container.
-**NOTE**: This will overwrite the existing `sanity-check` configset.
+**NOTE**: This will overwrite the existing `spring-pgvector` configset.

 #### Ollama